by: Thomas Young

-This final chapter is devoted to merging web marketing action items with the efforts of the sales team.
+This final chapter is devoted to merging strategic digital marketing action items with the efforts of the sales team.
 This is absolutely critical to sales success because it is the sales team that usually closes sales and builds long-term relationships with clients and customers.
 Online marketing efforts will attract people to the company, and it is the sales team’s job to close the sale and build the customer relationship.
 All this is part of the new sales funnel discussed in previous chapters.

 Selling and Marketing Turned Upside Down

 The arrival of the Internet caused a selling revolution by putting a greater amount of purchasing and decision-making authority in the hands of prospective buyers, rather than sellers.
 If your website does not have what prospects want, another website will meet their needs.
 Today’s sales force is no longer the company’s primary source of new sales prospects for products and services.
 Prospects can now find your company online in great numbers, without first talking to a salesperson at your company.
 This has put an end to much of traditional sales prospecting, and has driven many lead generation efforts online.

 As people strive to be more efficient with their time, prospects in your target market don’t make time for meetings with sales reps to learn about products and services.
 In fact, sales managers and reps who have time for fact-finding meetings will not be at their jobs very long.
 Their focus should be on lead generation and attracting prospects to the company.

 It is much faster and easier for people to research solutions on the web and make contact when they are ready to buy.
 Companies must adapt to this changing environment and realize ROI from cold calling, prospecting and sales meetings is quickly diminishing.
 This changing environment, driven by the web, has turned sales and marketing upside down and changed traditional sales roles in many ways.

 Traditional Sales Roles Have Changed